TimeSeriesDataSet#

 • holding information about static and time-varying variables known and unknown in the future

-• holiding information about related categories (such as holidays)
+• holding information about related categories (such as holidays)

 • downsampling for data augmentation